Exo-TiC/ExoTiC-MIRI/docs/source/views/stage_1_steps.rst

 For a complete list of ExoTiC-MIRI steps and their workings, see the :doc:`API <api/api>`.

-The following examples assume you have setup the pipelines and loaded in an _uncal.fits data segment.
+The following examples assume you have set up the pipelines and loaded in an _uncal.fits data segment.
 For example:

 .. code-block:: python